Malaysian Industry-Government Group for High Technology: Technology priorities and advancement

-Outcome of MIGHT's foresight and future studies are used to prioritize technology and industry development in Malaysia.
+The outcome of MIGHT's foresight and future studies are used to prioritize technology and industry development in Malaysia.
 To date, MIGHT has produced more than twenty industry/sector blueprints and road maps.
 These documents were used as references to chart the development of various industry and technology in Malaysia.
 Various white papers and proposals by MIGHT are also used for these purposes.

 In continuous search of new areas, some of these programs have since been passed to other government agencies or machineries to undertake.